Alejandro Edda

 Alejandro Edda (born May 17, 1984) is an American actor, best known for his roles as Marco Rodriguez in the AMC television series Fear the Walking Dead (2016) and Joaquín "El Chapo" Guzmán in the Netflix original series Narcos: Mexico (2018–2021).
-He also appears in the FX television series Snowfall as a KGB agent called Ruben during season 5 and 6.
+He also appears in the FX television series Snowfall as a KGB agent called Ruben during seasons 5 and 6.
 His voice roles in video games include Gustavo in Uncharted 4: A Thief's End, Agent Ricardo "Ricky" Sandoval in Ghost Recon: Wildlands (2017) and Manny in The Last of Us Part II (2020).

 He has also appeared in roles for Hollywood films, including Pancho the Cop in the romantic comedy Sundown (2016), Big Jim in Reality High (2017) and Jorge Luis Ochoa Vásquez in American Made (2017).

 Edda also appeared in the action horror film The Forever Purge, which was theatrically released in July 2021.

 Early life

 Edda was born in Puebla, Mexico in 1984.
 After high school, he studied arts at the Russian Conservatory of Mexico City.
 At the end of his senior year, he went to join his mother in San Francisco, United States, to pursue an acting career.

 He then moved to Los Angeles and studied at the Meisner Acting Studio.